RESEARCH & SCHOLARSHIP

 Please see our College of Eminent Professors page to view detailed profiles for our Eminent Professors.

-Applications are to be received by the Committee no later than 2 weeks prior to the next scheduled Committee meeting.
-The Committee meets ten times a year.
+Applications are to be received by the committee no later than 2 weeks prior to the next scheduled committee meeting.
+The committee meets up to ten times a year.